Anandamayi Ma: Teachings and public image

 Anandamayi Ma never prepared discourses, wrote down, or revised what she had said.
-People had difficulty transcribing her often informal talks because of their conversational speed.
-Further, the Bengali manner of alliterative wordplay was often lost in translation.
-However, her personal attendant Gurupriya Devi, and a devotee, Brahmachari Kamal Bhattacharjee, made attempts to transcribe her speech before audio recording equipment became widely available in India.
+People had difficulty transcribing her often informal talks because of their conversational speed, and Bengali use of alliterative wordplay was often lost in translation.
+Before audio recording equipment became widely available in India, her personal attendant Gurupriya Devi and devotee Brahmachari Kamal Bhattacharjee attempted to transcribe her speech.

 "Who is it that loves and who that suffers?
 He alone stages a play with Himself; who exists save Him?
 The individual suffers because he perceives duality.
 It is duality which causes all sorrow and grief.
 Find the One everywhere and in everything and there will be an end to pain and suffering."

+Teachings

-A central theme of her teaching is "the supreme calling of every human being is to aspire to self realization.
+A central theme of her teaching was that "the supreme calling of every human being is to aspire to self realization.
 All other obligations are secondary" and "only actions that kindle man's divine nature are worthy of the name of actions".
 However, she did not advise everyone to become a renunciate.
 She would dismiss spiritual arguments and controversies by stating that "Everyone is right from his own standpoint,".

 She did not give formal initiations and refused to be called a guru, as she maintained that "all paths are my paths" and "I have no particular path".

-She did not advocate the same spiritual methods for all: "How can one impose limitations on the infinite by declaring this is the only path—and, why should there be so many different religions and sects?
-Because through every one of them He gives Himself to Himself, so that each person may advance according to his inborn nature."
-She herself has said (ref.
-Mother Reveals Herself), all forms of sadhana, known and unknown, just occurred to her in the form of a lila (play) without any conscious effort on her part.
-Thus her Sadhana can not be slotted into a specific area, for to do so would mean that she was somehow limited to that area and her mastery was also limited.
-She welcomed and conversed with devotees of different paths and religions from Shaivaite, Vaishnavite, Tantric, or from Islam, Christianity, Judaism, Sikhism, Buddhism, Zoroastrianism.
-Everyone was welcome and she was equally at ease while giving guidance to all practitioners of different faiths.
-Even now, the Muslim population of Kheora still refer to her as "our own Ma".
+She did not advocate the same spiritual methods for all and emphasized that "each person may advance according to his inborn nature", and welcomed people from many traditions, including Shaivaite, Vaishnavite, Tantric, Islam, Christianity, Judaism, Sikhism, Buddhism, and Zoroastrianism.

 She taught how to live a God-centered life in the world and provided the living inspiration to enable thousands to aspire to this most noble ideal.
 Her style of teaching included jokes, songs and instructions on everyday life along with long discourses, silent meditation and recommended reading of scriptures.